matt-bailey/320semanticgs/README.md

 This is a vanilla WordPress theme using **320 An Up** as a starter point.
 It includes basic support for a Custom Menu, Post Thumbnails and a Sidebar.
 I've also included **The Semantic Grid System** for a fluid, responsive layout.

 I put it together as a starting point for my some of my own projects and I thought others might find it useful too.
+I've left most of the default styling from **320 And Up** untouched - that's up to you to change ;)

+If you spot any problems let me know.